-The District is not enrolled in the Public Employees' Retirement System (PERS).
+The District is not enrolled in the Public Employees' Retirement System (PERS) or the Police and Firemen's Retirement System (PFRS).

 Note 3: Cash and Cash Equivalents and Investments

 Cash and cash equivalents include petty cash, change funds, amounts in deposits, and short-term investments with original maturities of three months or less.